sfigg/commercialization-public/manufacture/desktop/windows-10-s-deployment-sxs.md

     ```
     Where C:\ is the Windows partition.

+See [Capture and apply Windows system and recovery partitions](capture-and-apply-windows-system-and-recovery-partitions.md) for more information.

-### Deploy your image and verify customizations and recovery
+## Deploy your image and verify customizations and recovery

 #### Apply your image